 The primary intercity bus terminal is the ZOB (Zentraler Omnibusbahnhof), serving domestic and international routes.

 Berlin has a huge cafe and coworking scene, especially in Kreuzberg, Neukolln Prenzlauer Berg, and Mitte.
-The city is known for its creative communities and freelancer‑friendly spaces
+The city is known for its creative communities and freelancer‑friendly spaces.

 Supermarkets and convenience stores are easy to find, including REWE, Edeka, Lidl, Aldi and numerous Spatis (late‑night minimarkets).